rbisdorff/Digraph3/docSphinx/tutorial.rst

 a5: -0.21
 a7: -0.21

-We start the fixpoint computation with an empty set characterization as first low vector and a complete set *X* characterizing high vector.
+We start the fixpoint computation with an empty set characterisation as first low vector and a complete set *X* characterising high vector.
 After each iteration, the low vector is set to the negation of the previous high vector and the high vector is set to the negation of the previous low vector.

 A unique stable kernel characteristic vector *Y1* is here attained at the fourth iteration with positive members *a2*: +0.21 and *a4*: +0.21 (60.5% criteria significance majority); *a1*: 0.00 being an ambiguous potential member.
-Alternatives *a3*, *a5*, *a6* and *a7* are all positive **non members** of this outranking pre-kernel.
+Alternatives *a3*, *a5*, *a6* and *a7* are all negative members, i.e. positive **non members** of this outranking pre-kernel.

-Let us now compute the restricted adjacency table for the *terminal* pre-kernel [*a3*, *a7*].
+Let us now compute the restricted adjacency table for the outranked, i.e. the *terminal* pre-kernel [*a3*, *a7*].

 >>> k2Relation = gcd.abskernelrestrict(['a3','a7'])
 >>> gcd.showHTMLRelationTable(